andytudhope/living-blue-book/source/knowledge_repo/index.md

 "And in that moment, he was finally able to accept it all.
 In the deepest recesses of his soul, Tsukuru Tanazaki understood.
 One heart is not connected to another through harmony alone.
 They are, instead, linked deeply through their wounds.
 Pain linked to pain, fragility to fragility.
 There is no silence without a cry of grief, no forgiveness without bloodshed, no acceptance without a passage through acute loss.
 That is what lies at the root of true harmony." — Haruko Murakami

+"I can testify that it provides an example of how blue gives way to farkness - and then how, without warning, the darkness grows up into a cone of light." — Maggie Nelson

 "Because this unfamiliar world is so entirely different from all that you have known at home; because it offers so much that is strikingly strange in image and sound, it brushes you sometimes, if you permit yourself to be attentive, with a momentary remembrance of things long known and long forgotten: those intangible realities of your own life.
 And when this breath of remembrance reaches you from beyond the abyss that separates your world from that other, that unfamiliar one, you ask yourself whether it is not perhaps herein - and only herein - that the meaning of all wandering lies: to become aware of the strangeness of the world around you and thereby reawaken to your own, personal, forgotten reality." — Muhammad Asad

 "Muhammad must have sensed the full weight of revolution achieved, and known that to realize a dream was only to wake up to a more complex reality." — Lesley Hazelton"